Parvin16/sd_training/readme.md

 ### Congestion Aware Placement using RePlAce

 We are constraining the timing and make sure the congestion is less.
 There are 2 type of placements :
-* Global placement: assigns general locations to movable objects.
+* **Global placement**: assigns general locations to movable objects.
 It used to reduce wire length.
-* Detailed placement: refines object locations to legal cell sites and enforces non-overlapping constraints.
+* **Detailed placement**: refines object locations to legal cell sites and enforces non-overlapping constraints.

 The detailed locations enable more accurate estimations of the circuit delay for the purpose of timing optimization. **Legalization** is an essential step where the overlaps between gates/macros must be removed in timing point of view.